What Does PSSR Mean?

 What Are the PSSR Regulations?

-PSSR regulations require pressure systems to be inspected in accordance with a Written Scheme of Examination (WSE) that must be in place before any qualifying pressure equipment can be used.
-The aim of these regulations is to prevent serious injury from the hazard of stored energy as a result of the failure of a pressure system or one of its component parts.
+Before using any qualifying pressure equipment, pressure systems must be checked according to a Written Scheme of Examination (WSE).
+PSSR rules require this.
+The aim of these regulations is to prevent serious injury from the hazard of stored energy.
+This could come as a result of the failure of a pressure system or one of its component parts.

 What Is a PSSR Inspection?

-ISI’s PSSR inspections can provide you with full compliance by means of thorough examination, together with Written Scheme of Examination (WSE) documentation.
+ISI's PSSR inspections ensure compliance through a thorough examination and Written Scheme of Examination (WSE) documentation.

-Visit our PSSR Regulations pdf for more information or to download a copy, or call our helpful PSSR inspection specialist team on 01675 481779.
+Visit our PSSR Regulations pdf for more information or to download a copy.
+Alternatively, call our helpful PSSR inspection specialist team on 01675 481779.